NASA-AMMOS/MMGIS/docs/pages/APIs/Configure/Configure_REST_API.md

 ### POST /validate

-Validates a configuration object and performs no action if valid.
+Validates a configuration object and performs no other action.

 | Parameter  |   Type   | Required | Default |        Description        |
 | :--------: | :------: | :------: | :-----: | :-----------------------: |